Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CORE_1_SCORING_METHODOLOGIES.md

 ## Quote Bank for Paper

 ### On OVLP Being Permissive
-> "OVLP is considered a very permissive way of scoring" - Picone 2021
+> "OVLP is considered a very permissive way of scoring..." — Picone 2021 (literature/markdown/picone-evaluation/picone-2021-objective-evaluation-metrics.md; search: "Any-Overlap Method (OVLP)").

 ### On TAES Motivation
-> "TAES was proposed as an alternative to address limitations" - Picone 2021
+> "[We] introduce...
+Time-Aligned Event Scoring (TAES), that accounts for the temporal alignment of the hypothesis to the reference annotation." — Picone 2021
+  (literature/markdown/picone-evaluation/picone-2021-objective-evaluation-metrics.md; search: "Time-Aligned Event Scoring (TAES)").

 ### On Clinical Tolerances
-> "30-second pre-ictal tolerance allows for early warning systems" - SzCORE
+> "We advise a 30 seconds pre-ictal tolerance... a 60 seconds post-ictal tolerance... [and] merging events separated by less than 90 seconds" — SzCORE 2024
+  (literature/markdown/SzCORE/SzCORE.md lines ~544–559).

 ### On Standardization Need
 > "The lack of standardized evaluation metrics hampers progress" - Ward 2019